Anxiety Medications and Drug Screening: What You Should Know

 - What over-the-counter medications can be detected

 - What over-the-counter medications may produce a positive result

 - Type of drug testing

 You may be given forms to complete by the medical lab where you can write any prescription medication you are taking.
-Some labs may discount results if you provide a prescription.
-If possible, you may want to have your doctor give you a written prescription you can include, however, the employer may still receive the positive results and not receive the additional paperwork from your doctor.
+If possible, you may want to have your doctor give you a written prescription you can include.
+However, the employer may still receive the positive results and not receive the additional paperwork from your doctor.
 If this happens, you may be given an opportunity to explain the results, but employers can simply offer someone else the position.

 If you feel you have been discriminated against based on drug screening, you can file a complaint with the Equal Employment Opportunity Commission (www.eeoc.gov).